KennethKnowsIT/job-application-tracker/README.md

 Open **index.html** in your browser.

-Or launch the project using the Live Server extension in Visual Studio Code.
+Or launch the project using the **Live Server** extension in Visual Studio Code for the best development experience.

 ---